2018 6 Hours of Spa-Francorchamps: Qualifying results

 – Only one driver of the No. 10 DragonSpeed set a lap time.

 – No.10 DragonSpeed withdrew due to Fittipaldi's high-speed crash at Eau Rouge.

 – Only one driver of the No. 86 Gulf Racing set a lap time.

-– Both Manors-run Ginettas withdrew after qualifying due to financial issues.
+– Both Manor-run Ginettas withdrew after qualifying due to financial issues.

-– No.7 Toyota was excluded due to incorrect declaration of Fuel Flow Meter and will start from pit lane a lap down.
+– No.7 Toyota was excluded due to an incorrect declaration of the Fuel Flow Meter and started from the pit lane a lap down.

 Race

 Race result

 The minimum number of laps for classification (70% of the overall winning car's race distance) was 114 laps.
 Class winners in bold.